by Simon Lord

 There is no specific legislation relating to franchising in New Zealand, as the sale of businesses and business practices is covered by normal commercial law.
 Of particular importance to incoming systems are the Fair Trading Act, Health & Safety in Employment Act, Consumer Guarantees Act and the Employment Act.

-Many observers believe it is inevitable that some form of regulation will eventually be brought in, and when that time comes good operators will welcome it as ensuring the continued development of ethical franchising in New Zealand.
+Some observers believe it is inevitable that some form of regulation will eventually be brought in, and when that time comes good operators will welcome it as ensuring the continued development of ethical franchising in New Zealand.
 However, the dangers of what is called 'legislative creep' (where initially positive legislation becomes gradually more restrictive and costly, as has happened in Australia) mean that this is not a universally-shared opinion.
 There is currently no appetite for it among legislators and the Government.
+The idea of joint employer legislation, as mooted in the USA and recently enacted in Australia, is not currently on the cards..

 The self-regulatory Code of Practice introduced in 1996 by the Franchise Association of New Zealand contains many provisions similar to those of the Australian Franchising Code of Practice legislation, and incoming franchisors would be well-advised to acquaint themselves with its provisions.